-UC Riverside has grown to become a truly diverse, inclusive, and globally focused community that is creating a new model for a great public research university.
-And in this year 2021, as we make a remarkable recovery from the unprecedented impacts of the global pandemic of COVID-19, we continue strong in our commitment to grow an even more vibrant campus of engaged students, world-class faculty, and committed staff.
+UC Riverside has grown to become a truly diverse, inclusive, and globally-focused community that is creating a new model for a great public research university.
+In 2021, as we recover from COVID-19, we remain committed to grow even more vibrant.
 Sustaining this growth requires thoughtful alignment of our ambitious academic and research goals, creative deployment of our fiscal resources, and sustainable stewardship of our available land.